turbot/steampipe-plugin-datadog/docs/tables/datadog_monitor.md

 from
   datadog_monitor
 where
-  -- monitors inb state Alert or Warn overall_state in ('Alert', 'Warn') and
+  -- monitors in state Alert or Warn overall_state in ('Alert', 'Warn') and
   -- monitors having tag aws
   tags @> '["aws"]'::jsonb;